jens-na/doc2json/README.md

   gem install doc2json
 ```

-Afterwards you can start generate a machine friendly documentation for
+Afterwards you can generate a machine friendly documentation for
 your project.

 Usage